This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Hiking to the Routeburn Falls Hut and back

 This option is great as there is no need to buy a hut pass and in one day you can be in and out!
-The hike up to the falls is 10km long one-way and takes you high above the valley floor raising you in altitude by 600m!
+The hike up to the falls is 10km (6.2 mi) long one-way and takes you high above the valley floor raising you up 600m (1,969 ft) in altitude!

 By no means is this a short day, but it’s a great way for those who are short on time and up for a long day hike!